BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 ##### Can't steal from any shops
 Just disable stealing in all shops.

 #### No XP farming
 Disables the possibility of XP farming in the most tempting spots in BG1: wyvern cave, golem cave, ankheg cave and skeleton warrior trap (Durlag's tower).

+### Quest and dialog tweaks
+#### Improved strongholds
+This component mostly improves messengers and messages, making them more faster and less likely to miss the player, but has some other changes, too:
+- Bard: make the messenger more reliable.
+Make money collection notification different from fighter stronhold
+- Cleric: notify when it's time to visit the Church
+- Druid: notify when it's time to visit the Grove
+- Fighter: make the messenger more reliable.
+Notify when it's time to visit the Keep
+- Mage: make sergeant Natula more reliable.
+Notify when it's time to visit the Sphere.
+Let Morul create new potions every week, not just you visit him.
+Allow a wider variety of potions.
+- Ranger: make the messenger more reliable.
+Notify when it's time to visit the Cabin

+#### More ankheg armors by Taerom
+Allow Taerom to make more ankheg armors

+It saves some time, but on the other hand you should treat your saves more carefully.
+You've been warned.

 ## Installation